microsoft/bedrock/docs/azure-simple/README.md

 ### Terraform Apply

-The final step is to issue `terraform apply -var-file=testazuresimple.tfvars` which uses the file containing the variables we defined above (if you run `terraform apply` without `-var-file=` it will take any `*.tfvars` file in the folder, for example, the sample _terraform.tfvars_ file, if you didn't remove it, and start asking for the unspecified fields).
+The final step is to issue `terraform apply -var-file=testazuresimple.tfvars`, this uses the variables file we defined above (if you run `terraform apply` without `-var-file=` it will take any `*.tfvars` file in the folder, for example, the sample _terraform.tfvars_ file, if you didn't remove it, and start asking for the unspecified fields).

 The output for `terraform apply` is quite long, so the snippet below contains only the beginning and the end (sensitive output has been removed).
 The full output can be found in [./extras/terraform_apply_log.txt](./extras/terraform_apply_log.txt).
 Note the beginning looks similar to `terraform plan` and the output contains the status of deploying each component.
 Based on dependencies, Terraform deploys components in the proper order derived from a dependency graph.